What is osteosarcoma?

-A group of drugs which kill rapidly dividing cells (such as cancer cells), it is administered via injection into a vein.
+Chemotherapy: A group of drugs that kill rapidly dividing cells (such as cancer cells), it is administered via injection into a vein.
 Cats tolerate chemotherapy much better than humans do, although they can still experience gastrointestinal upsets, loss of appetite and lethargy for a day or so after treatment.

 If cancer has spread, most often to the lungs, the prognosis is poor in which case palliative necessary.
 The goal is to make your cat as comfortable as possible.
 Chemotherapy or radiation therapy can slow down the growth of the tumour and painkillers can control pain.

 Chemotherapy weakens the cat’s immune system, so take extra care to limit his exposure to pathogens.
 Keep the at indoors and feed a well-balanced diet.
 Keep parasite control up to date.